Azure/azure-sdk-for-java/sdk/digitaltwins/azure-digitaltwins-core/API design.md

 /**
  * Gets a digital twin.
  *
- * @param digitalTwinId The id of the digital twin.
-The id is unique within the service and case sensitive.
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
- * @return A REST response containing application/json digital twin
  * @param context Additional context that is passed through the Http pipeline during the service call.
- */
+ * @return A Http response containing application/json digital twin */
 @ServiceMethod(returns = ReturnType.SINGLE)
-public Response<String> getDigitalTwin(String digitalTwinId, Context context)
+public Response<String> getDigitalTwinWithResponse(String digitalTwinId, Context context)

+/**
+ * Gets a digital twin.
+ *
+ * @param digitalTwinId The Id of the digital twin.
+The Id is unique within the service and case sensitive.
+ * @param modelClass The model class to convert the response to.
+ * @param context Additional context that is passed through the Http pipeline during the service call.
+ * @return A Http response containing application/json digital twin */
+@ServiceMethod(returns = ReturnType.SINGLE)
+public <T> Response<T> getDigitalTwinWithResponse(String digitalTwinId, Class<T> modelClass, Context context)

  /**
  * Creates a digital twin.